 This past summer, I experimented with the practice on my own lawn with good results.
-The difficulty with this is that it can only be performed by someone on site who is monitoring the turf and the temperature.
-It can’t be programmed into the controller in advance because no one can know in advance when the 85 degree days are going to be.
+The difficulty with this is that it can only be performed by someone on site.
+It would require someone monitoring the turf and the temperature.
+Also, it can’t be programmed into the controller in advance because no one can know in advance when the 85 degree days are going to be.

 I have put this on the website knowing that it might not be helpful to a very large percentage of our customers.
 You guys are working 10 thousand hours per week, that’s why you hired us after all.
-But good information is never a bad thing.
-If you were home for lunch on a 95 degree day and there was a syringe cycle programmed into your controller, it would take you seconds to activate it.
+However, good information is never a bad thing.
+If you were home for lunch on a 95 degree day and there was a syringe cycle programmed into your controller.
+It would take you seconds to activate it.
 Your lawn would be very appreciative of your effort.
-A syringe cycle uses very little water, the large rotor head zones would run 3 minutes each and the mister style head zones would run 1 minute each.
+In addition, a syringe cycle uses very little water.
+The large rotor head zones would run 3 minutes each and the mister style head zones would run 1 minute each.
 The total run time for the an average yard might be 25 minutes, although every yard will be different.